 The Alzheimer Europe Board of Directors is comprised of four office bearers (Chairperson, Vice-Chairperson, Honorary Secretary and Honorary Treasurer), and up to seven further members directly elected by a General Meeting.
 The Chairperson of the EWGPWD is an ex-officio member of the Board of Directors with full voting rights.

 The organisation’s Annual Conferences bring together people from across the world who are living with a form of dementia, caring for someone with dementia, or who are working in the field of dementia.
 These events give delegates the opportunity to share and exchange their experience and knowledge of all aspects of dementia.
 Speakers are also from a broad spectrum of backgrounds and professions, and include members of the EWGPWD and other people living with dementia.
-The 30th Alzheimer Europe Conference (#30AEC) is organised under the banner “Dementia in a changing world” and will be a virtual event, taking place between 20 and 22 October 2020.
+The 31st Alzheimer Europe Conference (#31AEC) is organised under the banner “Building Bridges” and will take place in Bucharest, Romania from 29 November to 1 December 2021.

 Journal articles and more to your inbox